vacp2p/rfc/content/docs/rfcs/32/README.md

 The zero knowledge proof proves that the user is member of a group, but also enforces the user to share part of their secret for each signal in an epoch.
 The epoch is an external nullifier which is usually represented by timestamp or a time interval.
-It can also be tought as voting booth in voting applications.
+It can also be thought of as a voting booth in voting applications.

 The ZK Circuit is implemented using a [Groth-16 ZK-SNARK](https://eprint.iacr.org/2016/260.pdf), using the [circomlib](https://docs.circom.io/) library.